Rising Star Chef Jamie Bissonnette of Toro - Biography

-After a successful two-year turn at KO, Oringer asked Bissonnette to head up his Spanish small plates restaurant Toro, which since has developed a reputation as an industry hang out.
-Striking while the iron is hot, the duo opened another small, neighborhood-style spot, Coppa.
-As the name suggests, the concept is Italian small plates with house-made pasta and wood-oven pizza.
+After a successful two-year turn at KO, Oringer asked Bissonnette to open Spanish small plates restaurant Toro, where he earned a 2009 StarChefs Boston Rising Star Award.
+Striking while the iron was very hot, the duo opened another small, neighborhood-style spot, Coppa, this time with Italian small plates, house-made pasta, and wood-oven pizza.
 In 2013, the duo ventured southward, opening a second iteration of Toro in the Chelsea neighborhood of New York City.

 Bissonnette has been featured in The Boston Globe, The Wall Street Journal, Bon Appétit, Edible Boston, and on Instagram, sitting on the toilet reading his book The New Charcuterie Cookbook: Exceptional Cured Meats to Make and Serve at Home (2014).
 In 2011, he was awarded Food & Wines’s first-ever “People’s Choice Best New Chef,” and in 2014, with his third nomination, Bissonnette took home the James Beard Award for “Best Chef, Northeast.”